TheKonamiKoder/Clinical-Trials-Data-Analyis/README.md

 # Clinical Trials Data Analysis #

-In this project, I tried to find which 2 hospitals would be best to choose for a clinical trial testing a flu vaccine.
+In this project, I tried to find which 2 hospitals would be best to choose for a clinical trial testing of a flu vaccine.
 The main notebook can be found in src/main.ipynb.